rhagarty/watson-discovery-sdu-301/README.md

 * Testing with Jest
 * Uses NPM

-## How to apply SDU to a document (owner's manual)
+# 4. How to apply SDU to a document (owner's manual)

 Notes:

 * Use `ecobee` thermostat owner's manual
+* Create video and screenshots

-## How to create UI to access the SDU data
+# 5. How to create UI to access the SDU data

 Notes:

 * Standard search dialog, showing enrichments and allowing search query
+* Create video and screenshots

-## How to create chabot to access the SDU data using Assistant w/ Cloud Functions, Webhooks and Search Skill
+# 6. How to create chabot to access the SDU data using Assistant w/ Webhooks and Search Skill

 Notes:

+* Webhooks is beta, but will be offered in lite plan
+* Create Cloud Functions Action
 * Chatbot interface
 * Uses provided "Customer Care Dialog Skill"
+* Use Assistant V2 API
 * Adds dialog node to handle users question about using the thermostat
+* Create Webhook to call CF Action
+* Create Assistant object from Dialog Skill
 * Sends request to Discovery
+* Create video and screenshots

+# 7. How to create chabot to access the SDU data using Search Skill

+Notes:

+* Search Skill is beta, and only available with paid plan
+* Chatbot interface
+* Uses provided "Customer Care Dialog Skill"
+* Use Assistant V2 API
+* Adds dialog node to handle users question about using the thermostat
+* Create Search Skill and combine with Dialog Skill into Assistant object
+* Sends request to Discovery
+* Create video and screenshots